veraLukyanova/In_the_shadows/README.md

   1. Horizontal rotation only (Horizontal:  Right Clic button Mouse  + mouse movement ← or →)
   2. Horizontal and vertical rotations (Vertical: Right Clic button Mouse + mouse movement ↑ or ↓)
-  3. Horizontal and vertical rotations + object positions (Positions(switch to another object): cpase)
+  3. Horizontal and vertical rotations + object positions (Positions(switch to another object): space)

 If the level is passed: go to the Level selection menu - click on the "WIN" button.